MazenGomaa/Blue-Robotics-Basic-ESC-hardware/README.md

 ![](https://bluerobotics.com/wp-content/uploads/2017/11/BESC30-R3-2.jpg)

-So i decided to reverse engineer the blue robotics' [Basic ESC](https://bluerobotics.com/store/thrusters/speed-controllers/besc30-r3/) and also add more information about it here
+So i decided to reverse engineer the blue robotics' [Basic ESC](https://bluerobotics.com/store/thrusters/speed-controllers/besc30-r3/) and i also added some more information about it here

 # So here we go:
 ### First lets talk about what that ESC:

-The original name of that ESC was { FVT LittleBee-Spring Dshot Blheli_S BB2 ESC 40A }
+The original name of it was { FVT LittleBee-Spring Dshot Blheli_S BB2 ESC 40A }

-The original designer and maker company is Favourite Electronics (Shenzhen) Co., Ltd i will add more info about them below
+The original designer and maker company is { Favourite Electronics (Shenzhen) Co., Ltd } i will add more info about them below

-AND THIS ESC WAS ORIGINALLY DESIGNED FOR RC PLANES AND CARS AND QUADCOPTERS
+THIS ESC WAS ORIGINALLY DESIGNED FOR RC PLANES AND CARS AND QUADCOPTERS

 Also here's some links for the original prouduct: